 Please ensure a suitable bearing lubrication of the necessary parts of the rudder installation with water-proof lubricants (or Teflon).
 Bearing clearance has to be avoided and can be adjusted at the top bearing.
 The post must have no clearance but should not need heavy movements.

-The steering wheel got a built-in brake, which you can fasten.
-Make always sure that this brake is not tight especially when sailing with the auto pilot.
+You can brake or even fix the steering wheels by turning a screw home.
+Make always sure that this brake is not drawn especially when sailing with the auto pilot.
 This would mean an overload for the electric motor.

 The socket of the steering gear is integrated into the deck's form.
 On the socket there is the casing of the wheel hub.
 A chain is laid over a tooth-wheel of the hub.
-Both the rope pulls are run from the rudder quadrant via fairleads to the ends of this chain, where they are fixed crosswise by means of wire-rope grips, protected with an elastic covering.
+Both chain pulls are running to the rudder gear which passes the adjusting force by the rudder bar to the rudder quadrant.

-Each end of the rope pulls has one shroud adjuster each fixed at the rudder quadrant.
-It is recommendable to check these ropes from time to time and to retighten if necessary.
+Both chains are tightened each with a rope pull.
+It is highly recommendable to check these rope pulls from time to time and to retighten if necessary.

 2.4.
-Bilge pumps, bilge pipes
+Bilge pumps, bilge lines

-The chain locker is made watertight towards the yacht.
+The chain locker is made watertight against the yacht.
 It is self-bailing through two holes in the skin.
-All BAVARIA yachts have got a self-bailing cockpit.
-The drain wells are placed at the rear and lowest part of the cockpit and are led outboard through the transom with hoses.
+All BAVARIA yachts have got a self-bailing cockpit, too.
+The drain wells are situated at the rear and lowest part of the cockpit and are led outboard through the transom with hoses.